umd-mith/hathilda/README.md

 ## Example

-You can either use hathilda in your own program:
+Most of the time you'll probably want to use hathilda in your own program:

 ```python